Nissan R391: Demise

 Although Nissan was able to gain automatic entry to the 2000 24 Hours of Le Mans with their win at Fuji, Nissan officials decided that the motorsports program was no longer worth the cost, especially with Nissan attempting to restructure itself under new leader Carlos Ghosn.
 With only a single victory for their sportscar program since 1995, it was decided that Nissan would immediately end the R391 project in early 2000, leaving Nissan's only motorsports program to be in JGTC.
 Nissan would therefore turn down its automatic entry to the 24 Hours of Le Mans.

-Nissan would not attempt to return to sportscar racing until 2005, when it experimented with the possibility of returning by supplying British sportscar team Rollcentre Racing with a modified turbocharged V6 for the 2005 Le Mans Endurance Series season as well as that year's 24 Hours of Le Mans.
-However, the engine was not considered a success, and Nissan quickly ended the program again.
-They returned again in 2011, sponsoring and supplying engines for the LMP2 Oreca 03 of Signature Plus racing, which was re-branded as Signatech for the 2011 ILMC season.
-Through its first season, the car has not been a threat for overall wins, but it has scored multiple class wins and won the LMP2 championship.